Rencelagsil/LATHOUGS/README.md

 Run the Project
 1. Open the Project in Browser
 Make sure Apache and MySQL are running in XAMPP.
-Open your browser and go to: http://localhost/example
+Open your browser and go to: http://localhost/name of your folder or project

 SET UP COMPLETE!